vincentsels/ecorendum/src/assets/md/en/info.md

 ### Flemish context

-The data used for this demowebsite, both targets and measure impacts, is largely made up, yet semi-realistic.
-Although the website seems to allow to switch context to the other Belgian regions, Brussels and Wallonia, this currently does not change any of the data.
-Hence, all data is currently targeting Flanders.
+The Flemish data used for this demowebsite, both targets and measure impacts, is largely made up, yet semi-realistic.
+The tool allows switching context to the other Belgian regions, Brussels and Wallonia.
+However, these currently use entirely fake, dummy target and measure data.

 ### Targets